 Chinese herbs have been used for centuries to treat various and diverse ailments and to bring relief to many healthcare challenges.
-Not only are Chinese herbs effective in treating health issues, they are safe, having few, if any, side effects when used in the right way.
+Not only are Chinese herbs effective in treating health issues, but they are also safe, having few if any, side effects when used in the right way.
 Rather than fighting diseases directly, Chinese herbs are used to improve the body’s immune system to fight diseases and this brings about wholesome health and well-being.

 As one of the oldest forms of treatment, Chinese herbal medicine has been viewed as a singular healthcare discipline.
 However, that is not the case.
-Chinese herbal medicine is part of wider healthcare complex known as Traditional Chinese Medicine (TCM).
+Chinese herbal medicine is part of a wider healthcare complex known as Traditional Chinese Medicine (TCM).
 TCM is a rich and complex system of healthcare practices with great diversity and application.
 TCM is comprised of three main components: herbal medicine, acupuncture and cupping.
 Herbal medicine is the most widely used TCM modality and it relies on the healing power of the curative agents found in the herbs to fight disease, optimize health and balance the body's energy.

 Chinese herbal remedies work in different ways.
 Here are a few ways in which Chinese herbs improve your well-being.

 The Yin Yang is the cornerstone of TCM.
 Yin is the negative energy while Yang is the positive energy.
 According to Chinese medicine, optimal health and well-being can only be attained if these two forces are in equilibrium.
 According to TCM practices, certain herbs that nourish the Yin should be taken regularly for optimal functioning of the respiratory, immune, circulatory and nervous systems.
 These Yin supporting herbs include Astragalus root and Ginseng for the lung and spleen health.
 Lycium root to boost the circulation and circulatory system.
 Shisandra berry fruits to improve energy and Dang qui root to boost the immune system.